-- 15 From the registry menu, choose Exit. - 16 Reboot the machine.
+- 15 Select Registry | Exit. - 16 Restart the machine.

-Task 3: add connectivity information for Historical Server
+Adding connectivity information for Historical Server

 This task assigns a port or network address to Historical Server.
 It also ensures that Historical Server can connect to one or more Adaptive Server/Monitor Server pairs.